Brazosport College

 Brazosport College (BC) is a public community college in Lake Jackson, Texas.
-The college was opened in 1968 and offers primarily associate degrees and some bachelor's degrees.
-The campus features The Clarion, a regional musical performance venue, in addition to the Brazosport Center for the Arts and Sciences which houses the Brazosport Museum of Natural Science as well as the Brazosport Planetarium among other institutions.
+The college opened in 1968 and offers primarily associate degrees and some bachelor's degrees.
+The campus features The Clarion, a regional musical performance venue, in addition to the Brazosport Center for the Arts and Sciences which houses the Brazosport Museum of Natural Science, the Brazosport Planetarium and other institutions.

 As defined by the Texas Legislature, the official service area of Brazosport College is the Brazosport, Columbia-Brazoria, Damon, and Sweeny school districts, and the Angleton Independent School District excluding that portion annexed by Alvin Community College prior to September 1, 1995.
 The service area includes most of Lake Jackson, Clute, Freeport, Jones Creek, Oyster Creek, Quintana, Richwood, and Surfside Beach.

 History

 In 1948, voters of the Brazosport Independent School District voted to create the Brazosport Junior College District.
 However, not until the summer of 1967, after a tax was authorized by voters to maintain the college, was the college actually built.
-In the Fall of 1968, the college opened as Brazosport Junior College, and the first semester of classes began with an enrollment of 868 students.
+In the fall of 1968, the college opened as Brazosport Junior College, and the first semester of classes began with an enrollment of 868 students.
 Classes were held at the Brazosport Education Extension Center in Freeport, Texas.

 In 1970, Brazosport Junior College graduated its first 25 students.
 That same year, Brazosport Junior College was renamed to Brazosport College to represent a broader vision for the school.
-In 1996, President Millicent Valek was selected as the fourth president of the college.

-On June 20, 2003, then Texas Governor Rick Perry signed Senate Bill 286 of the 78th Legislature into law, which created the pilot project.
-The program allowed the Texas Higher Education Coordinating Board to choose Brazosport College along with Midland College, and South Texas College to offer baccalaureate degrees.
+On June 20, 2003, then-Texas Governor Rick Perry signed Senate Bill 286 into law, which allowed the Texas Higher Education Coordinating Board to choose Brazosport College, Midland College, and South Texas College to offer baccalaureate degrees.
 In December 2004, Brazosport College received accreditation from the Southern Association of Colleges and Schools as a baccalaureate-level institution.
-In the Fall of 2005, BC began offering classes for its Bachelor of Applied Technology degree program for the first time.
+In fall of 2005, Brazosport College began offering classes for its Bachelor of Applied Technology degree program for the first time.

 In 2011, Brazosport College, along with Frank Phillips College in Borger, Ranger College in Ranger, and Odessa College in Odessa, were proposed for closure by the State of Texas.
 The Texas Association of Community Colleges rallied successfully to keep the four institutions open.

 In July 2014, Brazosport College expanded its baccalaureate programs by adding the Health Management Services major to its Bachelor of Applied Technology degree program.

 In July 2021, Brazosport College received a $3 million gift from philanthropist MacKenzie Scott in recognition to their service to minority communities.